rthen/win10-unfuck/README.md

 User Account Control (UAC) - Elevate Privilege Level

-1. Type secpol.msc in the Start Menu and press Enter.
+1. Type *secpol.msc* in the Start Menu and press Enter.
-2. Double click on Local Policies then double click on Security Options.
+2. Double click on *Local Policies* then double click on *Security Options*.
 3. Scroll to the bottom to this entry -
-	User Account Control: Run all administrators in Admin approval mode.
+	*User Account Control: Run all administrators in Admin approval mode*.
 	Double click that line.
-4. Set it to disabled then press OK.
+4. Set it to *disabled* then press OK.
 5. Reboot.

 ------------------